Everyone loves Nutella. But do you ever wonder if Nutella is made up of real chocolate? The simple answer is, “it doesn’t have chocolate.”

 The truth is that Nutella is not chocolate, nor does it contain chocolate as an ingredient.
 However, it does have cocoa powder as a base ingredient that gives it a chocolate-like flavor.

-Nutella Vs. Chocolate, what ingredients do they Have?
+Nutella Vs. Chocolate, What Ingredients Do They Have?

-Cocoa solids as cocoa mass or cocoa liquor and refers to the ground-up, roasted cocoa beans. | Dutch-processed, alkalized cocoa powder with a more consistent darker color |
+Cocoa10% – 50% Cocoa solids and cocoa mass/cocoa liquor from the ground-up, roasted cocoa beans.10% – 50% Dutch-processed, alkalized cocoa powder with a more consistent darker color.

-Vanilla | Hazelnuts to give the spread its nutty flavor |
+HazelnutsN/A13% to give the spread its characteristic nutty flavor

-How much Cocoa Powder is Used in Nutella?
+How Much Cocoa Powder is Used in Nutella?

 Are you wondering just how much cocoa powder is in Nutella?

 Well, it varies depending on where the Nutella is produced.
 For example, in the United States, Nutella contains 8.7% cocoa powder.
 In Italy, however, it contains 10.1% cocoa powder.
 You might think it’s a small difference.
-But it can affect the overall flavor and texture of the spread.
+However, it can affect the overall flavor and texture of the spread.

 Additionally, the cocoa powder used in Nutella is not the same as that used in hot chocolate or baking.
 It uses a special type of cocoa powder.
 It’s treated with alkali, a process known as Dutch processing.